hectorcorrea/webdev-nutshell/tutorial.md

 Browsers *run* these applications by making requests to a server, processing the responses from the server, and rendering them on your machine.

-There are many technologies that are involved in a web application (e.g. HTML, CSS, HTTP, web servers, backend code) and each of these technologies can be a workshop of their own, but the idea of this workshop is to give you a *high level* overview of how these technologies fit on the overall picture and how they interact with each other.
+There are many technologies involved in a web application (e.g. HTML, CSS, JavaScript, HTTP, web servers, backend code) and each of these technologies can be a workshop of their own.
+The idea of this workshop is to give you a *high level* overview of how these technologies fit on the overall picture and how they interact with each other.

 For the most part a web application is divided in two parts: client-side and server-side: